-In this article I’m going to give you the camera settings for portraits I usually use in natural light and then we’ll get into shooting with flash.
+In this article I’m going to give you the camera settings for portraits I usually use in natural light and then we’ll get into shooting with a camera flash.
 These are just basic portrait photography settings to help beginning photographers start making professional portraits outdoors, indoors, and group portraits.
 So use them, but test and play having changed the location and time of the day.

 Use this cheat sheet to remind yourself the key principles of good exposure for portrait photography and how they influence on the final picture you get.
 These are universal camera settings that can be used on various cameras for portraits, so you should make little changes according to your light, number of models, and destination.

 Outdoor portrait photography may cause certain problems with lighting and shadows.
 View more about what outdoor portrait photography settings you are recommended to use for sunny and gloomy weather.
 That will assist you in getting amazing shots in spite of any difficulties.

 You won’t find better conditions for shooting backlit portraits outside than the bright sun.
 These are recommended camera settings for outdoor portraits in sunny weather:

 ISO: The maximum picture quality is a must for portraits.
 Typically, in natural light, the lowest ISO is preferable, which is ISO 100 on the majority of cameras.
 Choosing between ISO 100 and 400 is a golden middle.

 Aperture: The lower the f-stop is, the shallower the depth of field is.
 Consequently, the higher the f-stop, the deeper the depth of field, the smaller the aperture will be.
 Aperture portraits should be set to wide, for instance, f/1.2-f/4 for a blurred background.
 In case you need to achieve more focused background or a sharper shot, set aperture 2-3 stops higher than the lowest aperture.
 It will be the sharpest point of the lens.
 For instance, at around f/5.6 to f/8, an f/2.8 lens will be at its sharpest point.